 Eutypa dieback controls

 If you discover an infected branch, you may be able to save the plant by removing infected limbs at least 12” below any internal symptoms.
 Examine the exposed cross-section for signs of infection.
-If chaotic, oozing wood is found, pruning tools must be dipped in a household cleaner, such as Lysol, before making another cut, or you will become the infector!
-Keep cutting down the branch until healthy wood is seen.
-This does not guarantee the life of your plant - it is only marginally successful.
+Dip your pruning tools in a household cleaner between each cut.
+Keep cutting down the branch until you reach healthy wood.
+Unfortunately, this method is only marginally successful.